 Not Protecting Plants from Wind, Animals, and Insects.

 Tall plants can be damaged by high winds.
 A staking plan for those is helpful.
 Learn the specific insects or animals that might find your plants tasty and devise a plan to protect the plants.

 Here at Sunset Hosta Farm, we also home senior rescue dogs.
 I have an occasional problem with the dogs especially Rusty, mistaking my plants for a fire hydrant.
 Some type of fencing may be necessary for you, too, depending on what you are growing.

 One of the reasons I choose to hand water, although it takes much more time, is that it gives me time to look carefully at each plant.
 Spotting the start of disease quickly helps you fix the problem before it takes over the entire plant or the plants next to it.

 A good example of this is my tomato plants.
 If I notice that the bottom branches have grown and are beginning to touch the soil underneath, I quickly cut those branches off.

-Leaving them touching the soil would invite them to develop tomato leaf spot on the bottom leaves.
+Leaving them touching the soil would invite them to develop tomato leaf spots on the bottom leaves.
 These appear as ugly brown spots and will spread up the plant if not removed.